 Read Safety ArticleThe U.S. Food and Drug Administration has recently launched a national campaign to raise public awareness about the prevalence of fraudulent Internet pharmacies, which can be dangerous to patient health, and to help consumers make safe purchases.

-Read Safety ArticleA mother picked up a refill for her child for Strattera (atomoxetine), a drug used to treat attention-deficit/hyperactivity disorder.
-The capsules were a different color than with previous refills.
+Read Safety ArticleA mother picked up a refill of her child's medicine, Strattera (atomoxetine), a drug used to treat attention-deficit/hyperactivity disorder (ADHD).
+The capsules were a different color than what they previously received.
 Even though the prescription bottle said Strattera 60 mg, the mother called the pharmacy to check.

 Read Safety Article